 Costume Shop: From hats to shoes and everything wrapping the actor between, our costume shop constructs the threads that cover our casts.
 Typical hours are Tuesday through Fridays 1pm – 5pm, with additional evening and weekend times as needed.
 Contact Vicki, email@example.com or Jenny, firstname.lastname@example.org

 Scene Shop: Building all the scenery and props seen onstage, we’re usually making sawdust Monday and Tuesday evenings from 7:30-10:30pm and Thursday afternoons 1-5pm.
-Contact Thomas,
+Contact Todd,

 Front Of House: Ushering or staffing the concessions area during performances.
 Contact Cathy,

 Back Of House: Working on the backstage during performances in the areas of scenery, lights, sound or wardrobe.
-Contact Thomas,
+Contact Todd,

 You are here: Home